Princeton Global Asset Management LLC Acquires 2,404 Shares of Cisco Systems, Inc. (NASDAQ:CSCO)

-Princeton Global Asset Management LLC increased its position in Cisco Systems, Inc. (NASDAQ:CSCO) by 3.8% in the fourth quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The firm owned 66,200 shares of the network equipment provider’s stock after purchasing an additional 2,404 shares during the quarter.
-Cisco Systems makes up about 1.0% of Princeton Global Asset Management LLC’s investment portfolio, making the stock its 27th largest holding.
+Princeton Global Asset Management LLC lifted its position in Cisco Systems, Inc. (NASDAQ:CSCO) by 3.8% during the 4th quarter, according to the company in its most recent filing with the SEC.
+The fund owned 66,200 shares of the network equipment provider’s stock after purchasing an additional 2,404 shares during the quarter.
+Cisco Systems accounts for approximately 1.0% of Princeton Global Asset Management LLC’s holdings, making the stock its 27th biggest holding.
 Princeton Global Asset Management LLC’s holdings in Cisco Systems were worth $2,962,000 at the end of the most recent reporting period.

-Several other institutional investors and hedge funds have also recently added to or reduced their stakes in the company.
-Leisure Capital Management grew its holdings in shares of Cisco Systems by 547.9% in the third quarter.
-Leisure Capital Management now owns 28,463 shares of the network equipment provider’s stock worth $1,121,000 after acquiring an additional 24,070 shares during the period.
-Sippican Capital Advisors grew its holdings in Cisco Systems by 9.7% during the third quarter.
-Sippican Capital Advisors now owns 30,563 shares of the network equipment provider’s stock valued at $1,204,000 after purchasing an additional 2,712 shares during the period.
-180 Wealth Advisors LLC lifted its position in shares of Cisco Systems by 8.4% in the third quarter.
-180 Wealth Advisors LLC now owns 35,252 shares of the network equipment provider’s stock valued at $1,382,000 after acquiring an additional 2,727 shares in the last quarter.
-FLC Capital Advisors lifted its position in shares of Cisco Systems by 19.9% in the third quarter.
-FLC Capital Advisors now owns 21,268 shares of the network equipment provider’s stock valued at $834,000 after acquiring an additional 3,530 shares in the last quarter.
-Finally, Sequoia Financial Advisors LLC lifted its position in shares of Cisco Systems by 64.9% in the third quarter.
-Sequoia Financial Advisors LLC now owns 92,084 shares of the network equipment provider’s stock valued at $3,627,000 after acquiring an additional 36,241 shares in the last quarter.
-Institutional investors own 70.62% of the company’s stock.
+Other institutional investors and hedge funds have also recently bought and sold shares of the company.
+MainStreet Investment Advisors LLC grew its holdings in Cisco Systems by 2.3% during the 4th quarter.
+MainStreet Investment Advisors LLC now owns 93,766 shares of the network equipment provider’s stock worth $4,196,000 after acquiring an additional 2,065 shares during the last quarter.
+Marietta Wealth Management LLC raised its position in shares of Cisco Systems by 1.9% in the 4th quarter.
+Marietta Wealth Management LLC now owns 68,553 shares of the network equipment provider’s stock valued at $3,068,000 after acquiring an additional 1,291 shares during the period.
+Premier Fund Managers Ltd acquired a new stake in shares of Cisco Systems in the 4th quarter valued at approximately $14,141,000.
+Swedbank raised its position in shares of Cisco Systems by 4.6% in the 4th quarter.
+Swedbank now owns 7,644,025 shares of the network equipment provider’s stock valued at $340,006,000 after acquiring an additional 333,132 shares during the period.
+Finally, Vectors Research Management LLC raised its position in shares of Cisco Systems by 2.8% in the 4th quarter.
+Vectors Research Management LLC now owns 19,987 shares of the network equipment provider’s stock valued at $894,000 after acquiring an additional 550 shares during the period.
+70.62% of the stock is currently owned by institutional investors and hedge funds.

-Cisco Systems (NASDAQ:CSCO) last issued its earnings results on Tuesday, February 9th.
-The network equipment provider reported $0.79 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.76 by $0.03.
+Cisco Systems (NASDAQ:CSCO) last announced its quarterly earnings results on Tuesday, February 9th.
+The network equipment provider reported $0.79 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.76 by $0.03.
 Cisco Systems had a return on equity of 32.64% and a net margin of 21.76%.
-During the same period last year, the business posted $0.77 earnings per share.
-On average, sell-side analysts predict that Cisco Systems, Inc. will post 2.86 EPS for the current fiscal year.
+During the same quarter in the prior year, the business posted $0.77 earnings per share.
+On average, research analysts anticipate that Cisco Systems, Inc. will post 2.86 earnings per share for the current fiscal year.

 The company also recently announced a quarterly dividend, which will be paid on Wednesday, April 28th.
-Investors of record on Tuesday, April 6th will be paid a $0.37 dividend.
-This is a positive change from Cisco Systems’s previous quarterly dividend of $0.36.
+Stockholders of record on Tuesday, April 6th will be issued a dividend of $0.37 per share.
 The ex-dividend date is Monday, April 5th.
-This represents a $1.48 dividend on an annualized basis and a yield of 3.26%.
-Cisco Systems’s dividend payout ratio (DPR) is 49.32%.
+This represents a $1.48 dividend on an annualized basis and a dividend yield of 3.26%.
+This is an increase from Cisco Systems’s previous quarterly dividend of $0.36.
+Cisco Systems’s dividend payout ratio (DPR) is currently 49.32%.

 Cisco Systems, Inc designs, manufactures, and sells Internet Protocol based networking and other products related to the communications and information technology industry in the Americas, Europe, the Middle East, Africa, the Asia Pacific, Japan, and China.
 It provides infrastructure platforms, including networking technologies of switching, routing, wireless, and data center products that are designed to work together to deliver networking capabilities, and transport and/or store data.